tvergho/musical-masterpiece/README.md

 python musicgen.py
 ```

 Note that this will download a rather large model the first time the script is run.
-By default, the script will use the `musicgen-stereo-large` model.
+By default, the script will use the `musicgen-stereo-large` model, open-sourced by Meta and available on the HuggingFace Hub [here](https://huggingface.co/facebook/musicgen-stereo-large).

 **Image-to-text:**
 There are two ways to run the image-to-text model.
 You can either use a local model that's compatible with `llama.cpp`, or use the OpenAI GPT-4V API if you have an account with access (and a corresponding API key).
 A good local model to use is [BakLLaVA](https://huggingface.co/mys/ggml_bakllava-1), quantized to Q5_KM.
 You can follow the instructions in the `llava-cpp-server` README to download and get set up.